-Artificial Intelligence encompasses a wide variety of different technologies that manufacturers can benefit from.
+AI encompasses a wide variety of technologies that manufacturers can benefit from.
 We won’t go into each of these here, but you can learn more about them with the links below:

 Defect Detection and Quality Assurance

 Manufacturing, by definition means making large quantities of products.
 With large quantities come large opportunities for error.
 Manufacturing operations often have a robust Quality Assurance department made of employees who are physically checking products.
-Now we’ve factored in another opportunity for error: human error.
+Now we’ve factored in another opportunity for error: humans.

 Computer Visioning and PPE Detection